 Grad students will have courses that include advanced mathematics in calculus, linear algebra, and statistics.
 They will also need to take computer science classes.
 Once a master’s degree is obtained some jobs in applied research & development may be an option.
 Many grad programs prepare the student for physics positions in research & development that do not require a Ph.D.
 Both a master’s and a bachelor’s degree holder may be able to become science teachers in secondary education levels.
 A teaching certificate is most likely required.

 If you are looking to become a research physicist or a professor you will need to have a Ph.D.
 This involves 4-5 years or more, and you will need to publish original research.
 This is usually done with a thesis advisor who will assign you a research topic, or include you in his or her work.
 Ph.D. students can usually get a grant or funding from the physics department as financial aid towards their doctorate, unlike other departments.
-Physicists who work in the education industry generally do it for the love of the subject, as this is one of the lower paying jobs on the physicist salary scale.
+Physicists who work in the education industry generally do it for the love of the subject, as this is one of the lower-paying jobs in the physicist salary scale.

 Physicists employed by the federal government may be required to be U.S. citizens and hold a security clearance.
 This is especially true for those involved in nuclear energy and military sectors.